Saif-Arshad/devpack-extension/CONTRIBUTING.md

 When adding a new resource, please follow this structure:

-- **id** (number; optional)
-  It's recommended to append new resources at the end and maintain sequential ordering with previous IDs.
 - **name** (string; required)
   The name of the resource.
 - **link** (string; required)